 The 2021-22 season was one of those seasons in which James did not make the playoffs.
 The King had a turbulent year.
 He played his best basketball at 37 years old and passed several milestones.
 But, this was not the case for his team LA Lakers.
 This season was filled with controversy for the purple and gold team, including the Russell Westbrook deal, the veteran roster, Anthony Davis’ injury-prone nature, and the recent departure of Frank Vogel as head coach.

 James tweeted a warning to his followers that he will never miss the playoffs as the playoffs heat up.
 NBA Twitter was astonished by the declaration of the four-time champion.

 NBA Twitter responds to LeBron James’ claim that he has never missed the playoffs again.

 The Lakers’ 2021-22 season was a disappointing one.
-They even failed to qualify for the play in the tournament.
+They even failed to qualify for play in the tournament.
 James and his team were 16 games below +500.
-He took to Twitter to vent his frustration at the loss of the face for the league during the postseason.
+He took to Twitter to vent his frustration at the loss of the face of the league during the postseason.